 If you’re reading this article in the future here’s how to check your current Windows build number.

 When you’re done testing, you can either shut down from the Start menu or close the Windows Sandbox application window.
-Either way, you’ll get a warning that everything will reset.
+Either way, you’ll get a warning, a reminder that everything will reset.

 Virtual Machines as Alternatives

-Maybe you’re asking why not use a virtual machine instead.
+Maybe you’re asking why not use a virtual machine instead as a Windows Sandbox alternative.
 You could, that’s right, but for something quick and dirty I think Windows Sandbox is a much better alternative.

 More on securing Windows:

 Microsoft says it’s possible, with a few tweaks, but I was not able to make it work.
+I kept getting the Windows Sandbox failed to initialize error message.
 Maybe you’ll be luckier and let me know how you did it.

 Before we end I think I need to mention that your private data, things like your credit card number and other sensitive personal info is not secure in an isolated sandbox if you’re willing to give it away to a shady website for example.

-Providing that info into a website inside a sandbox is no different than doing it in your regular browser.
+Providing private info to a website inside a sandbox is no different than doing it in your regular unsandboxed environment.
 I think it’s common sense, but also worth pointing out.